-Proposals from stockholders intended to be presented at our annual meeting of stockholders to be held in 2016 must be received by us no later than November 11, 2015, which is 120 days prior to the first anniversary of the mailing date of this proxy, in order to be included in our proxy statement and form of proxy relating to that meeting.
+Proposals from stockholders intended to be presented at our annual meeting of stockholders to be held in 2020 must be received by us no later than November 22, 2019, which is 120 days prior to the first anniversary of the mailing date of this proxy, in order to be included in our proxy statement and form of proxy relating to that meeting.
 These proposals must comply with the requirements as to form and substance established by the SEC for such proposals in order to be included in the proxy statement.
-In addition, our amended and restated bylaws establish an advance notice procedure with regard to certain matters, including stockholder proposals not included in our proxy statement, to be brought before an annual meeting of stockholders.
-In general, notice must be received at our principal executive offices not less than 90 calendar days before nor more than 120 calendar days before the one year anniversary of the date of the previous year's annual meeting of stockholders.
-Therefore, to be presented at our 2016 annual meeting of stockholders, such a proposal must be received by us no earlier than December 24, 2015 and no later than January 23, 2016.
-However, if the date of the annual meeting is more than 30 days earlier or more than 60 days later than such anniversary date, notice must be received not less than 90 calendar days before nor more than 120 calendar days following the date on which public announcement of the date of the meeting is first made.
-If the stockholder fails to give notice by these dates, then the persons named as proxies in the proxies solicited by the board of directors for the 2016 annual meeting may exercise discretionary voting power regarding any such proposal.
+In addition, our amended and restated bylaws establish an advance notice procedure with regard to certain matters, including stockholder proposals not included in our proxy statement and director nominations, to be brought before an annual meeting of stockholders.
+In general, notice of the proposal or nomination must be received at our principal executive offices not less than 90 calendar days before nor more than 120 calendar days before the one year anniversary of the date of the previous year's annual meeting of stockholders.
+Therefore, to be presented at our 2020 annual meeting of stockholders, such a proposal must be received by us no earlier than January 3, 2020 and no later than February 2, 2020.
+However, if the date of the annual meeting is more than 30 days earlier or more than 60 days later than such anniversary date, notice must be received not less than 90 calendar days before nor more than 120 calendar days in advance of such annual meeting, or if later, ten calendar days following the date on which public announcement of the date of the meeting is first made.
+If the stockholder fails to give notice by these dates, then the persons named as proxies in the proxies solicited by the board of directors for the 2020 annual meeting may exercise discretionary voting power regarding any such proposal or nomination.
 Stockholders are advised to review our amended and restated bylaws which also specify requirements as to the form and content of a stockholder's notice.